Nass2912/JsTheWeirdParts/README.md

     The object prototype being the lowest protoype object there is, the next protoype chain will lead to null

 #### Reflection and Extend
+    Reflection -
+        An object can look at itself, listing and changing it's properties and methods